walwoodr/walwoodr.github.io/_posts/2017-03-21-find_the_unfindable_category.markdown

 ---
 layout: post
-title:  "Find the unfindable category"
+title:  Find the unfindable category
-date:   2017-03-21 19:05:26 +0000
+date:   2017-03-21 15:05:27 -0400
 ---

 ### The Problem
 On reading the requirements for the Command Line Interface project, a project immediately popped to mind.
-A blog I enjoyed reading while I was planning my wedding also frequently posts insightful, thoughtful essays about non-wedding-related topics, but after the wedding, I just couldn't handle seeing 8 posts a day in my RSS feed about weddings and to have to dig through them for the one or two posts a week that weren't full of dress choices and family drama.* They categorize the posts!
-Surely,* I thought, *there's a way to just look at the non-wedding posts.* But, in fact, the interface offered master list of post categories, so while I could look at a list of posts if I knew the category I wanted, I would have had to dig through several posts to find a category.
+A blog I enjoyed reading while I was planning my wedding also frequently posts insightful, thoughtful essays about non-wedding-related topics, but after the wedding, I just couldn't handle seeing 8 posts a day in my RSS feed about weddings and to have to dig through them for the one or two posts a week that weren't full of dress choices and family drama. *They categorize the posts!* I thought, *Surely there's a way to just look at the non-wedding posts.* But, in fact, the interface offered master list of post categories, so while I could look at a list of posts if I knew the category I wanted, I would have had to dig through several posts to find a category.
 That wasn't going to happen.

 Enter programming.